RocketMan (1997 film)

-RocketMan (also written as Rocket Man) is a 1997 American comic science fiction film directed by Stuart Gillard and starring Harland Williams, Jessica Lundy, William Sadler, and Jeffrey DeMunn.
-A partial remake of the 1967 film, The Reluctant Astronaut, it was produced by Walt Disney Pictures and Caravan Pictures, and was released on October 10, 1997.
+RocketMan (also written as Rocket Man) is a 1997 American comic science fiction film produced by Walt Disney Pictures and Caravan Pictures, and distributed by Buena Vista Pictures Distribution.
+Directed by Stuart Gillard, it stars Harland Williams, Jessica Lundy, William Sadler, and Jeffrey DeMunn.

+The film was released on October 10, 1997.
+It received negative reviews from critics, and grossed $15.4 million against a budget of $16 million.

 Plot

-NASA is training for the first human mission to Mars by the spacecraft Aries.
-Due to a supposed glitch in the computer navigation system, NASA looks for the original programmer of the software to understand why it seems to be broken.
-Fred Z. Randall, the eccentric programmer who wrote the software, meets Paul Wick, the flight director of the Mars mission; William "Wild Bill" Overbeck, the commander of the Mars mission; and astronaut Gary Hackman, the computer specialist.
-Fred looks at the software and discovers that the problem is actually stemming from a mathematical error made by Gary.
-After a display of hard-headed stubbornness, Gary is hit in the head by a model of the Pilgrim 1 Mars lander, resulting in a skull fracture.
-NASA decides to replace him instead of delaying the mission; Fred is brought to NASA to see if he has what it takes to be an astronaut.
-He goes through a series of exercises, which sees Fred do well, even going as far to break every record that Bill had set.
+NASA is training for the first human mission to Mars, which will involve the spacecraft Aries.
+Because of a supposed glitch in the computer navigation system, NASA looks for the original programmer of the software to understand why it seems to be broken.
+Fred Z. Randall, the eccentric and clumsy programmer who wrote the software, meets Paul Wick, the flight director of the Mars mission; William "Wild Bill" Overbeck, the commander of the Mars mission; and astronaut Gary Hackman, the computer specialist.
+Fred looks at the software and discovers that the problem actually stems from a mathematical error made by Gary.
+After a display of hard-headed stubbornness, Gary is hit in the head by a model of the Pilgrim 1 Mars lander, suffering a skull fracture.
+NASA decides to replace him instead of delaying the mission.
+Fred is brought to NASA to see whether he has what it takes to be an astronaut.
+He goes through a series of exercises and does well, even going so far as to break every record that Overbeck had set.
 In the end, Fred gets the job.